AppliedBioinformatics/runBNG/README.md

 * Please download the latest BioNano IrysSolve from http://www.bnxinstall.com/RefAlignerAssembler and the latest BioNano scripts from http://www.bnxinstall.com/Scripts.
 To determine which accelerator type you should use, please use the command "grep avx /proc/cpuinfo" or "grep sse2 /proc/cpuinfo" and search for the word ‘avx’ or ‘sse2’.
 If both types exist, use AVX as it is faster than SSE2.
 * Please enusre BioNano RefAligner, BioNano Assembler and BioNano scripts are executable.

+After all required dependencies being set, You can use runBNG to start you analysis.

+At present, runBNG offers 7 mainly used functions in BioNano analysis.

 For detailed usage please refer to the wiki.

 Thanks for using runBNG!